ahmadryan/MLTSA_RQudsi/README.md

 ## The repository contains solution to MLTSA problems

-The repository was created to submit solution to assignments which were assigned in the course PHYS-667 which is beingh taught by Dr. Federica Bianco at the University of Delaware, Newark, DE in the Spring of 2020.
+The repository was created to submit solutions to assignments which were assigned in the course PHYS-667 which is beingh taught by Dr. Federica Bianco at the University of Delaware, Newark, DE in the Spring of 2020.